Endarren/Unity_Resources/Scripts/AI.md

 * [Enemy Aim AI in Unity](http://www.theappguruz.com/blog/enemy-aim-ai-unity)
 * [How to make an enemy AI that would follow the player without rotating or looking at the player?](https://stackoverflow.com/questions/16844020/how-to-make-an-enemy-ai-that-would-follow-the-player-without-rotating-or-looking)

+* [Particle System](https://github.com/JoachimLaviolette/particle-system) - This is a prototype project that involves AI and particles.
+It looks like it does detection and motion prediction with the particles for the AI to shot at them.

 ## Guides
 * [Tactical and Strategical AI](http://www.cse.scu.edu/~tschwarz/COEN129/PPT/Tactical%20and%20Strategical%20AI.pdf) - PDF of a power point slide presentation.
 * [The Last of Us: Human Enemy AI](http://gamelabgraz.com/wp-content/uploads/2017/02/Humam-AI-summary.pdf) - Simple research paper.
 Not very detailed or complicated.